Pangamma/PixelStacker/dev-docs/how-to-deploy-api.md

   "SSH_PASSWORD": "ssh-passwordd"
 }
 ```
-7. Run the DeployToWebServer test method.
+7. Run the DeployApiToWebServer test method.
 8. You are done!
 Try it out in your own website now.